Congdon Street Bridge Replacement

 Replacing the timber bridge, which is over 100 years old, with a modern structure will ensure it meets current safety and access standards, as well as clearance requirements for the Public Transport Authority’s (PTA) rail line, well into the future.

 Four design configurations for the new bridge have been developed.
 Each design takes into consideration location, cost, land requirements, impacts to the Norfolk Island pine trees on Claremont Crescent, parking impacts and potential disruption to businesses during construction.

-Main Roads and key stakeholders, including the Public Transport Authority and the Town of Claremont, have indicated support for a preferred option that can be built while the existing bridge remains in operation.
+Along with key stakeholders, including the Public Transport Authority and the Town of Claremont, we have indicated support for a preferred option that can be built while the existing bridge remains in operation.
 The preferred design also offers the community benefits like improved pedestrian and cycle paths, and connectivity with local commercial hubs.